anaveroneze/ldms-darshan-analysis/README.md

 killall -2 stress-ng
 ```

-2. HACCIO with 100.000.000 particles and specific classes running in background for 10 seconds:
+2. HACCIO with 100.000.000 particles (or other setup that exceeds 10sec execution) and specific classes running in background for 10 seconds:
 ```sh
 stress-ng --class cpu --tz -v --all 4 -t 10s & stress-ng --class cpu-cache --tz -v --all 4 -t 10s &